andymeneely/project-timber-wolf/rules/RULES.md

 The objective of the heist is (usually) to steal Loot chits, which can be  Jewels or Cash, or other tokens you may unlock.
 At any time when a character shares a space with Loot, they may immediately place that Loot chit on their Character card.

-You may also "drop" loot on your current space, which means that you may effectively "insta-transfer" loot from one character to another when sharing a space.
+A character may also "drop" loot on their current space for no cost, which means that two characters may effectively "insta-transfer" loot from one to another when sharing a space.

 When a character with Loot gets Outdoors, the team has acquired that loot for the heist.
 For Cash, increase the Team Cash tracker accordingly.